 No matter what kind you prefer, all salt is made of sodium chloride.
 Table salt is the most common variety that has been around for a long time.
 It is formed by evaporating natural salt, subjecting it to very high temperatures.
 This destroys most of its beneficial properties.
 It is then processed for purification, and all the other contaminants are removed.
 In this process, even the essential minerals, which are a part of its chemistry, are also stripped off.
 So that it flows freely, anti-caking agents like magnesium carbonate, silicon dioxide, and sodium aluminosilicate are added.
 These hamper the salt’s ability to absorb moisture from the air.
 Then iodine is added to it to avoid iodine-deficiency diseases.

 This is the salt that is obtained from the seawater.
 When the sea salt is crystallized from open-air evaporation, it is usually sold at a higher cost.
 The vacuum evaporation method is quicker as compared to open-air evaporation as the product thus obtained is cheaper.
 This salt can be sold in its unrefined form or a more refined avatar.
-When it is coarse, it has a grayish tinge due to clay and sediment impurities.
-Algae, minerals, and marine bacteria add to its color and flavor.
+When it is coarse, it has a greyish tinge due to clay and sediment impurities.
+Algae, minerals, and marine bacteria add to its colour and flavour.
 Refined sea salt is washed to remove the minerals, sediment deposits and is purified much like the table salt.
 Depending on the manner in which it was crystallized, it can be flaky or not.

 Sea salt has traces of iodine but not as much as iodized salt.
 Care must be taken that in the times that we live in, our seas and oceans are not bereft of pollution.
 The biggest threat is microplastics, but then they have infiltrated everything.